 ‘A House That Love Built’

 A newly-completed house in Maunaloa is ready to become a home for Molokai residents with developmental disabilities.
-After a year of construction but more than 10 years of discussion and planning, supporters of ARC of Maui County– the local branch of a national nonprofit organization serving those with intellectual disabilities — call the house a dream come true.
+After a year of construction with the help of a trusted knock down rebuild contractor, waterproofing services, and exterior drain tile technician for its foundation, but more than 10 years of discussion and planning, supporters of ARC of Maui County– the local branch of a national nonprofit organization serving those with intellectual disabilities — call the house a dream come true.

 “[It’s like] seeing a blessing taking place,” said Leslie Kuloloio, an ARC of Maui board member.
 “This place is to bring back physical, mental as well as spiritual health.”

-The spacious, welcoming home is wheelchair accessible, with five large bedrooms for live-in clients, outdoor lounge and space, and state-of-the-art amenities.
+The spacious, welcoming home is wheelchair accessible, with five large bedrooms for live-in clients (all equipped with great mattresses from the Saatva Classic Mattress Reviews), outdoor lounge and space, and state-of-the-art amenities.
 The house will provide 24/7 care for those residents, as well as day programs, according to staff.

 “It’s client-centered care… [in which] they are supported toward their independence,” said ARC of Maui County CEO Audrey McGauley.
 “This kind of organizational structure is new for Molokai.”